 Unfortunately, this contact form doesn’t allow sending photos.
 If you have braid photos you’d like to send, let me know and I’ll tell you how to send them.
 I’d love to see them!

 1. Please don’t be shy, I love hearing from readers!
-I just want to mention that if you have a question about a specific tutorial it might help other readers if you ask it in the comment field under that tutorial, that way others who might have the same question would also see the answer (assuming I have one!).
-Both are great too – on this blog double-dipping works fine.
+I just want to mention that if you have a question about a specific tutorial it might help other readers if you (also) ask it in the comment field under that tutorial.

 2. The videos alone, without their accompanying tutorials, can also be watched here/ todos los videos estan en mi canal de Youtube.

-However, you miss a lot if you just watch them on Youtube – usually the video just shows the braiding moves, not how to make all the different color patterns – that information is only in the text and photos of my website tutorials.
+However, you miss a lot if you just watch them on Youtube – usually the video just shows the braiding moves, not how to make any variations of the braid, for example – that information is only in the text and photos of my website tutorial.

 3. Braids in my header photo: I haven’t yet posted tutorials for most of them.
 There’s a description of each of them here, including links to instructions for some of them.
 Email me or comment with any questions you may have about them or other braids on my blog.

 4. Please don’t contact me if you are selling something, or trying to make some kind of business connection.
 I don’t answer such emails.

 5. I don’t sell braids (or bracelets).

 6. You are welcome to sell any braids you learn from my blog.
 My words, videos, and pictures are copyrighted, but any braids you make from my instructions are wholly yours.
 Please use your own words and images to describe or teach them (unless you are not receiving any payment for teaching – see #8 below).